aoddy10/ai-resume-analyzer/README.md

 ### `POST /api/upload`

 Upload a resume (PDF), parse content, and get GPT feedback.
+Also returns extracted resume text and displays it in the frontend UI.

 **FormData**: